taih304/Linux-Shell/command.md

 rm -rv (or rm -r -v) : remove a non-empty directory with detailed information like: remove <name of file>

+to remove sudo file: sudo rm -rv <name of file>

 **cp**

 copy